 Created using the Grace theme, artist Michael C. Hsiung’s drawings, videos and tattoo art can be navigated through at top right with every section clearly labeled in drop down menus.
 It’s easy to explore the LA-based artist’s extensive portfolio without having to click back to the home page.

 7. Iveta Karpathyova’s Portfolio

 Iveta Karpathyova’s online portfolio captures her feminine style and dual passions: fashion and wildlife.
-A lefthand sidebar makes it easy to explore by specific project, including campaigns for Holt Renfrew, Variety Magazine (pictured here), and custom wedding invitations.
+A lefthand sidebar makes it easy to explore by specific project, including campaigns for Holt Renfrew, Variety Magazine (pictured here), branding for products, and custom wedding invitations.
 Karpathyova uses Format’s Peak theme to display her work in grid format.

 8. Nayeon Lee’s Portfolio

 Illustrator Nayeon Lee mixes still and animated images in her homepage grid, though all are united through a shared pastel color palette.
 The large header menu enabled by her use of the Sierra theme separates branding work from editorial and personal illustration projects, allowing the viewer to experience both sides of her work individually.

 Deshi Deng’s portfolio is a mix of illustration and animation.
 Using the Slate theme, Deng shows each type of work in a separate grid-based gallery.
 The header menu moves down the page as you scroll, allowing for quick access to other pages of the Canadian illustrator’s website.

 Graphic artist Paul Pateman, aka Pâté, uses Format’s Horizon Left theme to let viewers scroll through his images one at a time, taking in the full scale of his work, which includes clients like BuzzFeed, Financial Times, and Fast Company.
 Vibrant colors and text work create the illusion of posters on a virtual wall, a nod to his background in advertising.